ai-forever/POLLUX/README.md

 - **seq2seq**: A sequence-to-sequence model that generates a score and its justification in a decoder-only manner as a joint text output.
 - **regression** (*-r* in HF model identifiers): A regression model that outputs a numeric score from an added regression head and generates the score justification in a decoder-only manner.

-## 📊 LLM evaluation results

-See project leaderboard for the evaluation of LLMs on POLLUX tasks: [Leaderboard](https://ai-forever.github.io/pollux/leaderboard.html).

-To reproduce the evaluation results, please refer to the [evaluation.py](evaluation.py) file.

 ## 🔒 License